Do you have something

 Animals such as deer and moose have had a lot easier time moving around and finding food this winter.
 The lack of snow, however, could result in larger tick populations, which can affect deer and moose detrimentally.
 Bird feeders aren't emptying as fast because there are more "natural" food sources available.
 While some species benefit and others have more trouble.
 Mice, moles and voles don't have their snow tunnel networks for moving around safely and finding food, they have to take their chances moving on open ground where predators can see them easily.

-For farmers and gardeners the lack of snow insulating the ground will allow frost to penetrate deeper into the ground, which can mean some marginally hardy plants may not make it, as roots are generally not as hardy as shoots.
-The maple syrup season will likely be affected.
-One local sugar maker has tapped earlier than any past year - ever.
 The warmth in the U.S. and Canada has led to extremely low ice levels -- the second least amount of ice cover since 1981 and there are drought like conditions.
 The snowless winter in New Hampshire could lead to a summer water shortage.
 Ground water not replenished by melting snow could be a problem for both farming and wells.
 Lake levels could be down this year if we don't get a lot of spring rain and there could be a higher chance for brush fires until the leaves are on the trees.

 January 2012 was the fourth-warmest January on record for the contiguous United States.
 It's warmer this year mainly because of the jet stream pattern.
 For the most part, this winter, the jet stream has been on a west-to-east pattern.
 Meteorologists refer to this as a 'zonal flow.'
 There have been a lot of storms moving from west to east, but not a lot traveling northward or southward as is our usual pattern.
 We haven't been visited by the frigid arctic air masses nearly as often this winter.